naah69/hugo-theme-artwhite/README.md

 changyan_appid = ""
 changyan_conf = ""
 ```
-You can disable the comments system by changyan_enable.
+You can disable the comments system by `changyan_enable`.

 ### 4.2 Site Search with Algolia
 1.Follow this [tutorial](https://forestry.io/blog/search-with-algolia-in-hugo/#3-create-your-index-in-algolia) to create your index in Algolia.
 The index is just the storage of the indexing data of your site in the the cloud .
 The search page of ArtWhite theme will utilize this indexing data to do the search.

-2.Go to the directory where you have your Hugo site and run the following commands,it need **node.js** environment:
+2.Go to the directory where you have your Hugo site and run the following commands,it need `node.js` environment:
 ```bash
 $ npm install hugo-algolia -g
 ```

-3.Next, create new file named config.yaml, and add the following:
+3.Next, create new file named `config.yaml`, and add the following:
 ```yaml
 ---
 baseurl: "your baseurl"